|Born||in Walworth, London, England, UK|

 In contrast to many of his boisterous characters, Chaplin was a quiet man who kept to himself a great deal.
 He also had an "un-millionaire" way of living.
 Even after he had accumulated millions, he continued to live in shabby accommodations.
-In 1921 Chaplin was decorated by the French government for his outstanding work as a filmmaker, and was elevated to the rank of Officer of the Legion of Honor in 1952.
-In 1972 he was honored with an Academy Award for his "incalculable effect in making motion pictures the art form of the century."
-He was created Knight Commander of the Order of the British Empire in the 1975 New Year's Honours List.
+In 1921, Chaplin was decorated by the French government for his outstanding work as a filmmaker, and was elevated to the rank of Officer of the Legion of Honor in 1952.
+In 1972, he was honored with an Academy Award for his "incalculable effect in making motion pictures the art form of the century."
+He was appointed Knight Commander of the Order of the British Empire in the 1975 New Years Honours List.
 No formal reason for the honour was listed.
-The citation simply reads "Charles Spencer CHAPLIN, Film Actor and Producer".
+The citation simply reads "Charles Spencer Chaplin, Film Actor and Producer".

 Chaplin's other works included musical scores he composed for many of his films.
-He also authored two autobiographical books, "My Autobiography" in 1964 and its companion volume, "My Life in Pictures" in 1974.
+He also authored two autobiographical books, "My Autobiography" (1964) and its companion volume, "My Life in Pictures" (1974).